Transforming the Tottenham Court Road area

 - A better place to do business

-We have assessed the impacts of our proposals and these would be:
+We have assessed the impacts of our proposals and these are likely to be:

 - Less traffic across the area